KairoiAI/An_Incomplete_History_of_Research_Ethics/README.md

 * **Tags:** There are four to choose from.
 * **Extra Info:** This is where the story can be brought to life!
 This is the longer text thatsome stories already have and which must (1) introduce to importance of the story itself, and (2) link the story to at least one relevant idea in research ethics (broadly construed).

 Tiki-Toki is a bit text-heavy, but I find it more intuitive than GitHub (although that's a low bar).
+It does have more tangible limitations:
+* A friend ran it through some software to check its accessibility and it had several hundred errors.
+We compared it to the [impressive timeline that the British Museum have](https://britishmuseum.withgoogle.com/) and that had less than thirty errors.
+So, that's no good and hopefully the GitHub repository serves as a more accessible way to access the timeline's stories, even though it is visually dull.
+* Tiki-Toki also seems to only allow for dates to be "before Christ" (BC) and "anno Domini" (AD).
+Whilst the history of research ethics is influenced by religion, I would much prefer the more neutral "before current era" (BCE) and "current era" (CE).
+The reason the BC/AD terminology persists in this repository is to facilitate copying and pasting between the repository and Tiki-Toki.
+The day I change platform, I will just have to go through and change all mentions of "BC" and "AD"!

-But they also have a bunch of [blog posts](https://www.tiki-toki.com/blog/) and [stuff](https://www.tiki-toki.com/faqs/) in case you want to learn more about their platform.
+Tiki-toki also have a bunch of [blog posts](https://www.tiki-toki.com/blog/) and [stuff](https://www.tiki-toki.com/faqs/) in case you want to learn more about their platform.

 ### A Word of Caution
 The content of the timeline, as it is at this point in time and as it will develop, requires that I engage with sensitive topics.
 There is a story about the legal foundation for racism in the US's Jim Crow laws, there are mentions of Nazi experimentation in Germany, and there is a story about the rise of racist and ableist pseudoscience in England.